Pacific Southwest, Region 9: Superfund

 The previous (second) Five-Year Review (FYR) for the Riverbank Army Ammunition Plant (RBAAP) in Riverbank, California was finalized in September 2006.
 The RBAAP was put on the Base Realignment and Closure (BRAC) list in 2005, and is undergoing closure and transfer to the City of Riverbank Local Redevelopment Authority.
 The third FYR completed in September 2011 concluded that:

 Overall, the groundwater extraction and treatment system and landfill cover remedial actions are functioning as designed and are operated and maintained in an appropriate manner.
 However, groundwater pump and treat specified in the ROD for chromium and cyanide removal has not been fully successful for removal of residual chromium in some areas (US Army, 2011), but appears to be more effective for cyanide removal.
 Therefore, Ahtna (AGSC, 2009) has recommended in situ chromium reduction for the site.
-An Explanation of Significant Differences (ESD #1) has been developed to describe this.
+An Explanation of Significant Differences (ESD #1) was completed in 2013 to describe this.

 Appropriate health and safety and emergency response protocols are in place at the RBAAP facility and are being implemented properly to control risks.
 Immediate threats to human health and the environment have been addressed through the implemented groundwater remedy.
 The groundwater extraction and treatment system is operating and functioning as designed, with the exception of extraction wells EW104 and EW114, access to which has recently been regained.
 Containment of the contaminated areas has been achieved through establishment of inward gradients that limit migration of the groundwater plumes.
 Contaminant levels throughout the site have generally decreased.
 The groundwater remedial action is currently protective of human health and the environment, but deed restrictions are required for institutional control to prevent inappropriate use of the contaminated groundwater while the groundwater remediation is occurring.
 Presently, groundwater in the vicinity of RBAAP is not used for drinking water, as residents are on the municipal drinking water system.
 Stanislaus County has stated that applications for domestic water wells in the vicinity of RBAAP will be denied and applications for irrigation wells will be considered individually, but that the County has not received a water well application in the RBAAP area for approximately 10 years.

 The deed restrictions would include a restrictive covenant on the landfill site and on groundwater usage.
-The Industrial Wastewater Treatment Plant will be addressed under the RCRA Permit closure requirements.
 At the time of transfer of the property, the deed restrictions will be incorporated into the transfer documents.

 Potentially Responsible Parties